 My theater seating consists of a modular couch system that has three large seating surfaces.
 I opted to buy two Pro Bass Shakers per seating section of the couch; experience tells me that I’d still dedicate two shakers per seat if I were outfitting chairs with smaller seating surfaces.

-In addition to a power source and shaker units, you’ll need the following supplies to get the job done:
+In addition to a power source and shaker units, you’ll need:

 – (One) 2 Female to 1 Male Y-Adapter (RCA Splitter)